Mateo Marquez Teaches Mindfulness and Respect Through Yoga

-“I can’t help the entrepreneurial nature in myself, and I thought maybe there’s a way to create a business and find a niche in this massive $90 million yoga industry — doing it a way that’s very unique and very Mateo.”
+“I can’t help the entrepreneurial nature in myself, and I thought maybe there’s a way to create a business and find a niche in this massive $90 billion yoga industry [globally]— doing it a way that’s very unique and very Mateo.”

 In 2012, Márquez founded PoserKids Yoga, which teaches mindfulness to preschool and elementary students through yoga, meditation and breathing techniques.

 “The Poser name is a very tongue-in-cheek analogy.
 Not to poke fun at yoga people — who are notorious for taking themselves too seriously — but just a way to make it about how we live our lives,” he said.

 “I’m proud of making this bigger than about flexibility.
 Yoga is like what do you do when you’re holding your stillborn son in your arms — how do you navigate through that pose?
 That’s one of the hardest poses I ever did.
 Thank God I was into yoga at the time or I don’t know if I would have made it through that.
 That’s the yoga I try to master — these poses we encounter in our daily lives.
 That’s more powerful than who can do the best headstand.”